Parade Security and Logistics

-Mayor Michael Bloomberg appointed a five-member task force to review a 2005 balloon incident that injured two sisters [source: NY Times].
+In 2006, former mayor Michael Bloomberg appointed a task force to review a 2005 balloon incident where an M&M balloon forced a street lamp top over, injuring two sisters [source: Chan].
 The task force found that balloons should be flown at lower heights to avoid obstructions.
 The guidelines for how high a balloon should be flown vary for each balloon.

 Macy's begins planning for the parade at least one year in advance and includes float and balloon creation, celebrity booking, volunteer coordination, and training for clowns and balloon handlers.
 As the parade grows closer, the preparations get more intense.

 Well before the parade begins, objects that could obstruct balloons — including arms of lampposts, traffic-signal poles, streetlights and trees — are either altered or removed.
 On the eve of the parade, the balloons and floats are brought to New York City, and setup begins.
 By 6 a.m. on Thanksgiving Day, the balloons and floats are ready to go, and parade participants take their places for the 9 a.m. parade start.

 After the parade, floats are immediately disassembled, balloons deflated and everything returned to its warehouse in Hoboken, New Jersey.
 Mechanical street sweepers are used to clear the mess.

 - "America's Parade: A Celebration of Macy's Thanksgiving Day Parade."
 2001.
 Time, Inc. http://www.time.com/time/magazine/article/0,9171,1001297-1,00.html

 - "Why Love A Parade?; 765 Parades: Too Much Cost, Too Little Honor."
 The New York Times.
 June 7, 1991 (Nov.
 10, 2020) http://query.nytimes.com/gst/fullpage.html?res=9D0CE0DB1E31F934A35755C0A967958260